apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 status.write(value)
 ```

 This pattern is so common that Swift MMIO provides a dedicated `modify` method.
-The method reads the current value from hardware, passes it to your closure for modification, and then writes the modified value back to hardware:
+The method reads the current value from hardware, passes it to your closure for modification, then writes the modified value back to hardware:

 ```swift
 status.modify { value in